Causal Diamonds, Cluster Polytopes and Scattering Amplitudes: Scattering Forms and Positive Geometry in Kinematic Space

 It is also natural to solve the wave equation via time evolution on slices through the $(1+1)$ dimensional kinematic spacetime.
 We will learn to describe this time evolution in a somewhat more abstract way, in terms of a simple set of ``mutations" on a quiver diagram naturally associated with time slices through this spacetime.
 This will allow us define a generalized notion of ``time evolution", associated with completely general quivers.
 We can then ask when following this rule produces a finite polytope.
 Remarkably, we find that this happens when the quivers are Dynkin diagrams, and the corresponding polytopes are the generalized ABHY associahedra of \cite{bazier2018abhy} for all the finite-type cluster algebras.
 The notion of ``time evolution" in this case reproduces the well-known ``Auslander-Reiten quiver" walk through all cluster variables of finite-type cluster algebras used in the construction of \cite{bazier2018abhy}.
 The polytopes constructed in this way factorize on their boundaries, to the product of the polytopes associated with the Dynkin diagrams obtained by removing a node from the original one.

 \FloatBarrier

-The polytopes associated with the classical ${\cal A},{\cal B}/{\cal C}, {\cal D}$ Dynkin quivers are especially interesting.
+{ As shown in Figure \ref{fig:algAndGraph}, the polytopes associated with the classical ${\cal A},{\cal B}/{\cal C}, {\cal D}$ Dynkin quivers are especially interesting in connection with physics}.
 We already know that ${\cal A}_{n{-}3}$ produces $n$-particle tree amplitudes in bi-adjoint $\phi^3$ theory.
 The factorization behavior of ${\cal D}_n$ is exactly what is needed for this polytope to produce $n$-particle 1-loop amplitudes.
 We also identify a smaller polytope $\bar{\cal D}_n$ by chopping ${\cal D}_n$ in half along a $\mathbb{Z}_2$ symmetry plane, which gives 1-loop amplitudes in a more efficient way.
 Similarly the polytopes for ${\cal B}_{n{-}1}/{\cal C}_{n{-}1}$, which turn out to be the same and are known as ``cyclochedra", compute the subset of 1-loop amplitudes involving the emission of tadpoles.
 This polytope is also directly realized as one of the facets of the $\overline{\cal D}_n$ polytope.

 Our aim in this letter is to highlight this striking connection between causal diamonds in kinematic space and cluster polytopes, and to give an explicit description of the polytopes of relevance up to 1-loop scattering in detail.
 Our discussion will be elementary and entirely self-contained, and we will not assume prior knowledge about cluster algebras, though we will state without proof, and use, some standard cluster-theoretic results.